Learn How to Observe

 - Reporting Protocols: the two Budburst reporting protocols.

 In the science world ‘how” we observe and report is referred to as a protocol.
 These are the common set of procedures each researcher uses when recording new data so as to standardize the data.
 Following the same procedure minimizes potential data inconsistencies based on the individual.
-Using Budburst protocols assures that every observation report includes the same set of data points: the date, plant name, location, details about the location, and the phenophase(s) observed.
+Using Budburst protocols assures that every observation report includes the same set of data points: the date, plant name, location, and the phenophase(s) observed.

 Observe Your Plant